magento/magento2-functional-testing-framework/docs/data.md

 *  `email` is a data key of the entity.
   The corresponding value will be assigned to `userInput` as a result.

-The following is the usage of the persistant data in `Magento/Customer/Test/Mftf/Test/AdminCreateCustomerWithCountryUSATest.xml` test:
+The following is an example of the usage of the persistant data in `Magento/Customer/Test/Mftf/Test/AdminCreateCustomerWithCountryUSATest.xml` test:

 ```xml
 <actionGroup ref="AdminFilterCustomerByEmail" stepKey="filterTheCustomerByEmail">